Commonwealth Bank Logo

 Commonwealth Bank Emblem

-The iconic diamond is so recognizable that Commonwealth Bank often uses it in advertisements without mentioning its name.
-According to the designers, this geometric figure represents the constellation Southern Cross – one star for each of the five corners of the yellow polygon.
+The iconic diamond is so recognizable that the Commonwealth Bank often uses it in advertisements without mentioning its name.
+According to the designers, this geometric figure represents the Southern Cross constellation, with one star at each of the five corners of the yellow polygon.

-The financial institution owners are sure: the diamond-shaped emblem symbolizes only the Commonwealth Bank and has nothing to do with Southern Cross.
-In their opinion, the shape of the diamond was chosen only because it was not associated with other banks.
+The owners of the financial institution are sure that the diamond-shaped emblem represents only the Commonwealth Bank and has nothing to do with the Southern Cross.
+In their opinion, the diamond’s shape was chosen solely because it was not associated with other banks.

 The previous logo used two variants of the Helvetica font: plain and bold.
-In 2020, designers had unified typography by opting for just one custom typeface.
-Judging by the shape of the letters, it was created based on the Helvetica family.
+In 2020, designers unified typography by adopting a single custom typeface.
+Judging by the letter shapes, it appears to be based on the Helvetica family.

 Commonwealth Bank Symbol